 As a science, biology offers the opportunity to study and experiment with animals, plants, fungi, and bacteria in the laboratory and outdoors.
 Biologists make contributions in widely varying areas, including medicine, aquatic ecology, biotechnology, botany, conservation biology, evolutionary biology, genetics, microbiology, molecular biology and ecology, terrestrial ecology, and zoology.

-Master of Science, biology concentration in Masters of Education, Bachelor of Science, Bachelor of Arts in biology, major and minor for secondary teaching certification.
+Master of Science, Bachelor of Science or Bachelor of Arts in biology, biology major and minor for secondary teaching certification, biology minor.

 Preparation for Graduate School

 Students planning to do graduate work in biology should consult early with their advisors.
 There is no absolute list of courses required for admission to graduate school.
 Generally, in addition to mathematics, students will need a full year of physics and two full years of chemistry, including CHM 241 and 242.